CannerCMS/canner-slate-editor/README.md

 # slate-md-editor

-A markdown editor, that allow your to edit live.
+A markdown editor, that allows you to edit live.

 ## TOC